temporalio/documentation/docs-src/app-dev-context/namespaces.md

 A [Namespace](/concepts/what-is-a-namespace) is a unit of isolation within the Temporal Platform.

 You can use Namespaces to match the development lifecycle; for example, having separate `dev` and `prod` Namespaces.
-Or you could use them to ensure Workflow Executions between different teams never communicate; such as ensuring that the `teamA` Namespace never impacts the `teamB` Namespace.
+Or you could use them to ensure Workflow Executions between different teams never communicate - such as ensuring that the `teamA` Namespace never impacts the `teamB` Namespace.

-On Temporal Cloud, use the [Temporal Cloud UI](/cloud-context/namespaces-create) or [tcld commands](https://docs.temporal.io/cloud/tcld/namespace/) to create and manage Namespaces.
+On Temporal Cloud, use the [Temporal Cloud UI](/cloud-context/namespaces-create) to create and manage a Namespace from the UI, or [tcld commands](https://docs.temporal.io/cloud/tcld/namespace/) to manage Namespaces from the command-line interface.

 On self-hosted Temporal Cluster, you can register and manage your Namespaces using tctl (recommended) or programmatically using APIs.
 Note that these APIs and tctl commands will not work with Temporal Cloud.